 Scavenger Hunt for Simple Machines Around the School

 Our special education students are introduced to the exciting world of simple machines.
 Together with their teachers they take a scavenger hunt around their school to identify different simple machines being used all around them.

 iMATH STUDENT PYRAMID ASSEMBLY

 Students used the STEM Model and began an Area/Perimeter study by discussing and creating 3D shapes in iMath.
 We used the nets of the square pyramids to take notes, then cut and assembled them.
-I could see the light bulbs go on today as students began to understand the connections.
+Teachers report that they could see the light bulbs go on as students began to understand the connections.